CSIRT-MU/BehaviorNetworkSegmentation/README.md

 6) Run `Balancing_dataset.ipynp` to prepare balanced dataset

-7) Run any of the analyses present in folders.
+7) Run any of the analysis present in folders.

 ## Acknowledgement